Automattic/wp-calypso/packages/composite-checkout/README.md

 ### Checkout

-The main wrapper component for the checkout form.
+The main wrapper component for Checkout.
 It has the following props.

 - `className?: string`.
 The className for the component.